CKrawczyk/MultiHMCGibbs/README.md

 # MultiHMCGibbs

-A numpyro Gibbs sampler that uses conditioned HMC kernels for each step.
+A Numpyro Gibbs sampler that uses conditioned HMC kernels for each Gibbs step.